mindaugasjukna/neuronsinc-test/README.md

 ## Additional notes

+This project folder structure and variables are set up as if the project was bigger within it's scope, with as little repeatable code as possible.

-Is functional, but could use additional styling (like the checkbox).
+The website is fully functional, allthough it could use additional styling (like the checkbox).